emitapp/extra-sites/README.md

 So for now they'll be here.

+main: The main website for Emit.

-download-site: site that redirects to the stores
+download-site: Site that redirects to the stores

-washer-site: site that cleans Mailchimp template HTML for use by our Sendy instance.
+washer-site: Site that cleans Mailchimp template HTML for use by our Sendy instance.
 Not indexed by google.

 accounts-site: Used to manage things like user email verification.
 Not indexed by google.

+tickets: Experimental site where Emit was going to be a place to get last-minute tickets.

 `firebase deploy --only hosting:TARGET_NAME	`

+Btw, all the sites were made in a hurry so don't expect good code.